iAbhishek91/learn-docker-kubernetes/docker/DOCKERCOMMANDS.md

 ## docker inspect

-- This command prints lot of information about the contianer that is running.
+- This command prints lot of information about the container that is running.
   - Environment variable
   - Networking details
-  - File system and space utiized
+  - File system and space utilized
+  - Labels
   - many more

 ```sh